SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-27-developing-for-a-cause-the-ichealthhack-for-cystic-fibrosis.markdown

 - Slouching at their desk
 - Or Too close to the screen

-If the program detects you doing something you should not then it reacts in many different ways, each getting stronger than the last, ranging from popups with helpful messages to loud glaring shouts at you from your parents telling you to sit up straight.&nbsp; This project certainly brought the fun factor to the event
+If the program detects you doing something you should not then it reacts in many different ways, each getting stronger than the last, ranging from popups with helpful messages to loud glaring shouts at you from your parents telling you to sit up straight.
+This project certainly brought the fun factor to the event

-&nbsp;

 * * *